MSLars/mare/README.md

 allennlp predict <model_file> <test_data> --predictor re_predictor --include-package mare --output-file <target_file>
 ```

+The resulting text file should contain the correct jsonl format.

 # Reproduction of results

 To reproduce the values from the Paper, download the corresponding models